 Vitamin C is an essential nutrient that plays a crucial role in many bodily functions.
 Some of its health benefits include boosting the immune system, protecting cells from oxidative stress, promoting collagen production for healthy skin, aiding in the absorption of iron, perfect for detox, helping in wound healing, antioxidants and supporting overall cardiovascular health.

 The recommended daily allowance (RDA) for vitamin C varies depending on age, sex, and life stage.
 Adult men should aim for 90 mg per day, while adult women should consume 75 mg per day.

 Pregnant women need 85 mg, and breastfeeding women require 120 mg daily.
 It is best to consult a healthcare professional for personalized recommendations.

 Can I get enough vitamin C from my diet alone?

 Yes, it is possible to meet your daily vitamin C requirements through a well-balanced diet rich in fruits and vegetables.
-Incorporate a variety of vitamin C-rich foods, such as oranges, strawberries, bell peppers, and broccoli, to ensure adequate intake.
+Our nutritionist consultant Dr. Predrag Nenadić recommends incorporating a variety of vitamin C-rich foods, such as oranges, strawberries, bell peppers, and broccoli, to ensure adequate intake.